-The Baratza Vario is a premium electric grinder aimed at having the flexibility to grind for both espresso and manual brewing.
-Like the Baratza Forte, the Baratza Vario utilizes ceramic flat burrs for durability and grind consistency.
+The Baratza Vario is a premium burr grinder aimed at having the flexibility to grind for both espresso and manual brewing.
+The Baratza Vario grinder utilizes ceramic flat burrs for durability and grind consistency.

 The Baratza Vario is a high quality flat burr grinder for the home coffee enthusiast.
-It’s strengths include its 54mm Mahlkönig burrs, single dosing, an impressive 230 grind settings, and its reputation for longevity.
-This is a grinder not for the beginner, but instead for the coffee lover seeking a high level of grind consistency.
+It’s strengths include its 54mm Ditting burrs, an impressive 230 grind settings, the ability to switch easily between grind settings, and its reputation for longevity.
+This coffee grinder is not for the beginner, but instead for the coffee lover seeking a high level of grind consistency.

 Grind Settings on the Baratza Vario

-One of the clearest points of difference between a premium grinder and an entry level one is the number of grind settings.
-Many beginner grinders have 25-60 different grind settings which is enough to play around a bit, but not nearly enough to fine tune grind size for different brewing methods.
-By contrast, premium grinders tend to either have upward of 200 different grind settings or else are stepless (unlimited potential grind sizes).
-The Baratza Vario has an impressive 230 different grind settings.
+One of the clearest points of difference between a premium burr grinder and an entry level one is the number of grind settings.
+Many beginner grinders have 25-60 different settings which is enough to play around a bit, but not nearly enough to fine tune grind size for different brewing methods.
+By contrast, premium grinders tend to either have upward of 200 different settings or else are stepless (unlimited potential grind sizes).
+The Vario burr grinder has an impressive 230 different grind settings.
 So the first tick for the Vario is in terms of grind settings.

 This fits Baratza’s intention for the grinder.
 As Baratza says on their website, the goal was that this would be a grinder in which you could ‘fine tune your espresso shots or brew a Chemex or French Press for all your friends and family.’
 This is an all-purpose coffee grinder that should be able to cater to both espresso and manual brewing methods.